daniel-molina/visualequation/HACKING.md

 > element itself may not have that property after an equation edition in which
 > the element survives.
 >
-> With that objective in mind, several terms which specify the reasons for an
-> element to be selectable have been defined.

-### Effectively selectable subequations

-A subequation S of an equation E is **effectively selectable** if S is guaranteed to be selectable if E is not modified.

-**Rule**: At least one subeq of an equation must be effectively selectable.

-### User subequations

-A **user subequation** (**usubeq**) is a subeq S that can be selected unless a superequation of S does not allow S to be selected.
+> The chosen solution is to define selectivity as a property of a subequation
+> *of an equation* because when the equation is fixed selectivity rules can be
+> consistent.
+It could be helpful to reader to think that being selectable is
+> a property of subequations "in" an equation to emphasize the dependence on
+> the equation.

+### The user property

+An element which is not a block have intrinsically the **user property** or not.
+Blocks inherit this property from its lop.

-> **Remark**:
+> **Note*:
 >
+> The user property has only the same meaning for symbols and blocks.

+Depending on its type, an elements with the user property is referred as:

+*   User symbol
+*   User operator (uop)
+*   User arguments (uarg)
+*   User block (ublock)

+Any term previously defined term preceded by "user" and their abbreviations beginning with "u" indicates that in addition they are user elements.
+In particular, they are considered usubeqs, usupeqs, X-ublocks, upars, lop-X -upars.

+> **Examples**:
+>
+> When it is considered a X-ublock, it is supposed that it is a usubeq.
+As a
+> consequence, X is necessarily a uop since ublocks can only be uop-blocks.
+>
+> Let X be a particular op.
+Then, X-block is the block defined by X, which is
+> unique since X is unique.
+If we knew that X is a uop, we can write
+> X-ublock.
+However, if X was not really a uop, writing X-ublock would be a
+> nonsense or it may be possible to say that element X-ublock does not exist
+> even if X exists.
+Since the intention of this formalism is to be helpful,
+> those cases are of no interest.

+> **Remarks**:
+>
 >1.
-Strict subequations of a subequation can be usubeqs or not.
+B is a ublock if, and only if, lop-B is a uop.
 >1.
-A effectively selectable subequation is a usubeq.
-The opposite is not
->   (always) true.

-Any subequation term preceded by a "user" and abbreviations by a juxtaposed "u" is a user subequation.
-Abbreviations would be usupeq, usupeq, X-ublock, uarg, lop-X-uarg (last two should be avoided to avoid confusing a casual reader).
+Strict subequations of a block B can be usubeqs or not, regardless of
+>   whether B is a ublock.

+### Definition of a selectable subequation

+> **Note**: This section includes some rules that will allow that at least one
+> subeq of an equation will be selectable.

+A subequation S of an equation E is selectable if:

+*   S is a usubeq, and
+*   S has no usupeq which is a subeq of a parameter of a non-user arg.

-> **Example**:
+> **Properties**:
 >
-> (A) X-ublock is block a B which lop-B is (a) X and B is an ublock.
+>1.
+The whole equation is selectable if, and only of, it is a usubeq.
+>1.
+A selectable subequation is a usubeq.
+The opposite is not (always) true.
+>1.
+If a usubeq US of E is not selectable, no subeq of US is selectable.
+>1.
+Let US be a usubeq of equation E. If every usupeq of US different than E is
+>   the param of uarg, US is selectable.
+>1.
+Let US be a usubeq of equation E which has at least one supeq which is
+>   the parameter of a non-user arg.
+Let P be the N-level supeq of S which is
+>   a parameter of a non-user arg with bigger N. Let U be the N-level usubeq
+>   of P with lower N. Then: 1) U is selectable.
+2) usupeqs of U are selectable
+>   and they and their supeqs are not parameters of non-user args.
+3) Strict
+>   subeqs of U are not selectable.
+4) US is selectable if, and only if, US
+>   is U.

+> **Note**:
+>
+> Those properties are much more simple by using the definitions below.

+**GOP** is the common noun of they only (in an equality sense) operator with a non-user argument.
+Characteristics of GOP:

+*   It is a binary operator, and
+*   It is a non-user op, and
+*   Its first argument is a non-user arg, and
+*   Its second argument is dummy and accepts a marker called **POG**.

+### User subequations definitions and rules

-A **mark** M is a symbol that is not an usubeq.
+**Rule**: A symbol that is not a user symbol is a marker.

+> Property:
+>
+> If a non-user symbol has no representation in a displayed equation.

+A **0-ulevel usubeq of a subeq S** is:

+*   If S is a usubeq, S.
+*   Elif S is a symbol, it does not exist.
+*   Else (S is a block), a **0-ulevel** usubeq of a S-par**.

+A **N-ulevel usubeq of a subeq S**, N being a positive integer, is:

+*   If S is a symbol, it does not exist.
+*   Elif S is a ublock, a **(N-1)-ulevel usubeq of a S-par**.
+*   Else (S is a block), a **N-ulevel usubeq of a S-par**.

+That is a recursive definition that finishes when N becomes 0 and the preceding definition applies.

+The **user nesting level** (**ulevel**) of a N-ulevel usubeq of a subeq is the (non-negative) value N.

 > **Property**:
 >
-> A mark must have a usupeq.

-### Selectable arguments

-An operator OP **has a selectable argument** (**has a selarg**) with ordinal OR if OP does not impose any selectivity conditions on any subequation that is used as its OR-th argument.

-An operator **has a non-selectable argument** (**has a nonselarg**) with ordinal OR if OP impose that any subequation S that is used as its OR-th argument cannot be selected (but it does not impose any conditions on strict subequations of S).
+> If two usubeqs has the same ulevel with respect to a common supeq, then they
+> have the same ulevel with respect to any common supeq.

-> **Note**:
+> **Remark**:
 >
-> It has been preferred the term selectable argument instead of "user
+> The N-level usubeq of S is the N-level subeq of S, which in addition is
-> argument" to emphasize that *user property* is a characteristic of a
+> asserted to be a usubeq (see example above for a similar situation).
+In
-> subequation while a *selectable property* is a characteristic that a
+> general, supposing that that usubeq has sense, is different than the N-ulevel
-> subequation inherits because of its superequations.
+> usubeq of S.

-### Operators and selectivity
+### Faithful subequations and operators

-A **rugose operator** (**rugop**) is an operator OP such that an OP-block is a usubeq.

-A **slippery operator** (**slipop**) is an operator OP such that an OP-block is not a usubeq.

-A **sticky operator** is a slipop such that any N-level subeq of OP-block, N > 1, is not allowed to be selected (independently of being an usubeq).
+A **faithful subequation** is a subequation that has one, and only one, 0-ulevel usubeq.

-The idea of a sticky operator is to prohibit any strict subequation of its argument from being selected.
+The **representative** of a faithful subequation FS is the 0-ulevel usubeq of FS.

-> **Note**:
+> Properties:
 >
+>1.
+A usubeq is always a faithful subeq.
+>1.
+The representative of a usubeq US is US.
+>1.
+A faithful subeq can have any number of N-ulevel usubeqs for N > 0,
+>   including not having anyone.

+A **faithful operator** is an operator FOP such that:

+*   It is a uop, or
+*   If it has N args, N-1 args are dummy.

+> **Properties**:
+>
+>1.
+If FS is a faithful subeq and FS is the parameter of an arg of a faithful
+>   op FO, the FO-block is faithful.
+>1.
+Let FNUOP be a faithful non-user op.
+A FNUOP-block is a faithful subeq if,
-> For practical reasons, the only sticky operator of visual equation is a
+>   and only if, one parameter of FSO is a faithful subeq.
-> binary operator called *GOP* (which comes from grouping op), but a unary
-> operator would be more elegant if there were no programing advantages.

-**GOP** is a binary sticky operator such that the argument allowed to be selected is the first one and the second one is a mark called POG.
+>1.
+If NFO is a non-faithful op, a NFO-block can be faithful or non-faithful.

+**Rule**: A non-faithful op must be an auxop.

+> **Properties**:
+>
+> A non-auxiliary block is faithful.

 ## Juxtaposing subequations
 Visual Equation uses some operators named juxts to display subequations contiguously.
 That typically means that subequations are being multiplied, but that can have other uses or interpretations such as to represent a number with more than one digit.
-To connect several subequations with the same selectivity rules, chains of juxts are used.
+To connect several subequations together, chains of juxts are used.

-### Juxts
+### Types of juxts

+There are common properties of **juxt** ops.
+If an operator is a juxt:

-A **juxt** is a binary op such that:
+*   It is a binary op, and

-*   Its second argument is not allowed to be selected, and
+*   Its first argument is an uarg, and
-*   It does not impose restrictions on the selectivity of strict subeqs of its second argument.
-*   Its second argument must be a juxt-block or a mark.
+*   Its second argument is an auxarg which parameters must be a juxt-block or a mark.

+Two juxts are considered in Visual Equation:

-A **descendant juxt** (**djuxt**) DJ is a juxt of an equation or non-juxt-block Q such that:
+A **descendant juxt** (**djuxt**) is a juxt DJ such that

+*   DJ is an non-user auxiliary operator, and
-*   The position of the DJ-block is the second argument of another juxt of Q.
+*   The second argument of PJ is restricted to be a djuxt-block or a mark.

-### Parent and descendant juxts
+**Rule**: Every operator that is not a djuxt must be a faithful operator.

+**DJUXT** is the common noun of the djuxt considered in visual equation.
+The marker accepted by its second argument has as common noun **TXUJ**.

-A **parent juxt** (**pjuxt**) PJ is a juxt of an equation or non-juxt-block Q such that:
+A **parent juxt** (**pjuxt**) is a juxt PJ such that:

-*   PJ is a rugop, and
+*   PJ is a user non-auxiliary operator, and
-*   The second argument of PJ is a djuxt-block.
+*   The second argument of PJ is restricted to be a djuxt-block.

-*   The position of the PJ-block cannot be the argument of another juxt of Q.
+**PJUXT** is the common noun of the pjuxt considered in visual equation.

-> Remark:
+> Remarks:
 >
->1. juxts and juxt-blocks can be completely determined in a subequation.
 >1.
-Determination of djuxts, pjuxts, djuxt-blocks and pjuxt-blocks or
->   juxt-ublocks in a subequation S can only be done if it is known that S is
->   the entire equation or S is not a juxt-block.
+A DJUXT-block cannot be an equation.
 >1.
+If a subequation is a djuxt-block, it has at least one superequation.
+>1.
 A pjuxt-block has one pjuxt and, at least, one djuxt.
 >1.
 A pjuxt-block is a usubeq and a djuxt-block of an equation is not a usubeq.
 >1.
-A juxt-ublock is a pjuxt-block and a pjuxt-block is a juxt-ublock.
-Another
+To be a pjuxt-block is equivalent to be a juxt-ublock (the second term is
+>   preferred).
->   name for them can be an **entire juxt-block**.
+>1.
+A pjuxt-block can be seen as an "entire" juxt-block.

 ### Constituent and terminal juxts

 A **constituent juxt** (**cjuxt**) of a juxt-ublock JU is a juxt that is:

-*   the parent juxt of JU, or
+*   The parent juxt of JU, or
-*   lop-Q, being Q the second argument of another **cjuxt** of JU.
+*   The leading operator of the second parameter of another **cjuxt** of JU if that parameter is not a marker.

-This is a recursive definition which could be improved to be a little more constructive.

-A **terminal juxt** (**tjuxt**) of a juxt-block JB is a cjuxt of JB which second argument is a mark.
+A **terminal juxt** (**tjuxt**) of a juxt-block JB is a cjuxt of JB which second argument is a marker.

-In visual equation implementation, the mark used for the second arg of a tjuxt is named *TXUJ* (that is the word JUXT reversed, not a typo).
+> **Corollary:**
+>
+> A block is not faithful if, and only if, it is non-terminal djuxt-block.

+> **Property**:
+>
+> A non-faithful subeq is a mark or non-terminal djuxt-block.

-A **juxted** of a juxt-block JB is a first arg of a cjuxt of a JB.
+A **juxted** of a juxt-block JB is the first parameter of a cjuxt of a JB.

-The only pjuxt and djuxt in visual equation are called *PJUXT* and *DJUXT*.

 > **Remarks**:
 >
 >1.
-A juxt-block is a juxt-ublock if, and only if, it is a PJUXT-block.
+A tjuxt is a cjuxt.
 >1.
-A *PJUXT* is always the pjuxt of a juxt-ublock.
->1.
-A *DJUXT* is always a djuxt of a juxt-ublock.
+A tjuxt is a djuxt.

 > **Example**:
 >